 Professional and community roles

-Co-Convenor, with Dr Debra King,of the Australian Paid Care Research Network
+Co-Convenor, with Dr Debra King and Dr Bob Davidson,of the Australian Paid Care Research Network

 Co-convenor with Professor Marta Szebehely (Stockholm University) and Professor Anneli Anttonen (University of Tampere) of the Nordic Network for Research on Marketisation in Eldercare (Normacare).